-PPB occurs most often in children younger than four with most cases diagnosed between 3 to 4 years, sometimes in children ages four to eight, and very rarely in older children, teenagers, and adults.
+PPB is rare.
+PPB occurs most often in children younger than 12, with most kids diagnosed between the ages of 3 to 4.
+PPB is rarely diagnosed in teenagers and adults.
 PPB occurs about equally in boys and girls.

-The overall survival rate (percentage of people who survive after the tumor is detected, excluding those who die from other diseases) of people with PPB is hard to estimate, given the rare nature of this disease.
-Talk with your doctor about your prognosis and what individual factors this is based on.
+The overall survival rate tells you what percent of children live a certain amount of time after the cancer is found.
+Percent means how many out of 100.
+The overall survival rate of children with PPB is hard to estimate, given the rare nature of this disease.
+Talk with your doctor about your child’s prognosis and what individual factors it is based on.

-Survival statistics should be interpreted with caution.
-It is not possible to tell a person how long he or she will live with PPB.
-Survival statistics may not represent advances made in the treatment or diagnosis of PPB.
+It is important to remember that statistics on how many children survive PPB are an estimate.
+Doctors cannot say for sure how long any child will live with PPB.
+Estimates may not represent advances made in the treatment or diagnosis of PPB.
 Learn more about understanding statistics .